MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Conclusion

 \section{Conclusion}

-In this work, we present an approach to MWE identification using rule-based candidate extraction with a Bi-encoder model filter, achieving results competitive with other MWE extraction systems.
-The model also performs word sense disambiguation, allowing these two tasks to be tackled simultaneously.
-Our approach has particularly high precision, and is limited primarily by its low recall, which we show to be a function of lexicon size.
-Finally, we experiment with applying Poly-encoders to these tasks, introducing a modified Poly-encoder architecture better suited to MWE identification and word sense disambiguation.
+In this work, we present an approach to MWE identification using rule-based candidate extraction with a model filter, achieving strong results on the PARSEME 1.1 English data and state-of-the-art results for MWE identification on the DiMSUM dataset.
+Our system performs both MWE identification and WSD with the same model, demonstrating that these tasks can be tackled together.
+We also introduce a modified Poly-encoder architecture better suited to MWE identification.

+Our system's strength is its high precision for MWE identification.
+We show its low recall to be a function of lexicon size, and in future work we intend to expand the lexicon by mining MWEs and generating glosses for them, which has the potential to substantially increase recall for lexicon-based systems.
+Improved approaches for multitask training of MWE identification/WSD models could also be valuable; the ideal pipeline would be competitive with state-of-the-art systems in both tasks, and not just MWE identification.

+Ideal applications of our system include MWE identification when a lexicon of target MWEs is available, or cases where quickly performing both MWE identification and WSD is valuable, such as in language learning and assisted reading tools.